top1944/duckuments/docs/atoms_85_fall2017_projects/17_parking/10-preliminary-design-document-parking.md

 * forward parking
 * bot localization with april tags
 * open spot localization
 * path generation (coming in and out of parking space)
 * how to drive backwards
 * parking lot full signal
 * physical parking lot design specification

 #### What is out of scope

 * Develop new algorithms to filter new lane line colors
 * Fleet level coordination
 * Handle multiple parking events at once

 #### Stakeholders

-* Single SLAM or distributed-est: person
+* Single SLAM or distributed-est
-* Controls:
+* Controls
-* Smart City:
+* Smart City
-* Anti Instagram:
+* Anti Instagram

 ## Part 2: Definition of the problem